Clipstone

 Clipstone is a village in the Newark and Sherwood district of Nottinghamshire, England.
 The population of the civil parish was 3,469 at the 2001 census, increasing to 4,665 at the 2011 census, and substantially more so to 6,185 at the 2021 census.
-The village was formally based on coal mining as part of the Industrial Revolution.
+The village was formerly based on coal mining as part of the Industrial Revolution.

 Geography

 Clipstone is the name of two related villages and associated civil parish areas – Clipstone, approximately four miles from Mansfield town, and Kings Clipstone slightly further away, formerly known as Clipstone and later Old Clipstone until 2003 when the ancient name of Kings Clipstone was resurrected and it was split off administratively.
 Both settlements lie alongside the B6030 road, with a small section known locally as the Rat Hole.

 Kings Clipstone is the older village in a rural setting with some old stone buildings, noted for its relatively 'undeveloped' character.
 The local Dog and Duck pub is the only social place to meet.